North America is a vast continent with a rich history. Discover fascinating facts about North America’s geography, history and culture.

 North America Geography Facts

 Did you know that Greenland is the largest island in the whole world?
-Well, it is.
 It’s also a large part of the North American continent.
+Although it is an autonomous territory, it is technically part of North America.
 Greenland's total area is 836,300 square miles, and it’s bigger than the state of Alaska, which is the biggest state in the U.S. And another fun fact, despite its name, Greenland is actually covered in ice.

 North America Has 5 Regions